Inferno (1980 film): Critical response

-Inferno continues to have a mixed critical reputation.
-The film has a 64% favorable rating on film review aggregator website Rotten Tomatoes based on 14 reviews.
-Metacritic assigned the film a score of 69 out of 100 based on 8 critic reviews, indicating "generally favorable reviews".
+Inferno continues to have a mixed critical reputation, though it has been noted for its surreal visual elements, use of color, and atmosphere.

 Leonard Maltin's Movie Guide gave the film two and a half stars and opined it was a "surreal, hypnotic shocker ... short on sense, but long on style."
 But several critics have praised the film.
 Upon its initial release on videotape, Tim Lucas in The Video Watchdog Book said, "The movie is terrific, much more exciting than most contemporary horror video releases ..."
 Kim Newman, in The Penguin Encyclopedia of Horror and the Supernatural, noted that Inferno was "a dazzling series of set pieces designed to give the impression that the real world is terrifying, beautiful, erotic and dangerous ...
 Inferno is a masterpiece of absolute film, and perhaps the most underrated horror movie of the 1980s."
-In 2013, Time Out compiled a list of the 100 greatest horror films ever made based on the top ten lists of over one hundred film directors, screenwriters, and critics, and Inferno was listed as No. 92; in the resulting critical commentary for the film, Nigel Floyd wrote, "Horror cinema at its most baroque: a simple libretto is embroidered with elaborate, flowing camera movements, abstract blocks of colour, unsettling sound effects and soundtrack composer Keith Emerson’s thunderous rock variations on Verdi ...
-Argento’s best work is far behind him, but this alone justifies his cult reputation."
+In 2013, Time Out compiled a list of the 100 greatest horror films ever made based on the top ten lists of over one hundred film directors, screenwriters, and critics, and Inferno was listed as No. 92; in the resulting critical commentary for the film, Nigel Floyd wrote, "Horror cinema at its most baroque: a simple libretto is embroidered with elaborate, flowing camera movements, abstract blocks of colour, unsettling sound effects and soundtrack composer Keith Emerson's thunderous rock variations on Verdi ...
+Argento's best work is far behind him, but this alone justifies his cult reputation."